firedrakeproject/slepc/src/binding/slepc4py/docs/source/tutorial.rst

 The first thing to do is initialize the libraries.
 This is normally not required, as it is done automatically at import time.
-However, if you want to gain access to the facilities for accesing command-line options, the following lines must be executed by the main script prior to any petsc4py or slepc4py calls::
+However, if you want to gain access to the facilities for accessing command-line options, the following lines must be executed by the main script prior to any petsc4py or slepc4py calls::